 These switches are great if you need to switch more than two values.
 For example, let's say your circuit has an input or tone-shaping capacitor, and instead of a single fixed value, you want to make it switch between a bunch of different caps, treble to bass.
 You would use a rotary switch here because it offers and easy way to switch to more combinations than the two offered by dual-throw toggle switches.

 A couple of things to note with rotary switches.
 They come in two general configurations:

 Another thing to think about on rotary switches: because the are mechanical devices that you stick a knob on, the knob is going to be subject to a lot more physical push than on a pot.
-So if you use set-screw knobs with a plastic-shaft rotary switch, you are likely going to end up with a knob that slips.
-The solution to this is either to use a metal-shaft rotary switch (which allows the set screw to 'bite' better) or to use a D-shaft or knurled shaft design.
+So if you use set-screw knobs with a plastic-shaft rotary switch, you are likely going end up with a knob that slips.
+The solution to this is either to a metal-shaft rotary switch (which allows the set screw to bite into the shaft better) or to use a D-shaft or knurled shaft design.

 You can use switches to modify stompboxes in lots of interesting ways.
 Typically, you'll use switches to accomplish of two things: switching between different circuit paths/components and turning something on or off.